SugaryScripts/blackhole/Space/999 Entertainment/Games/Offline/Wartales/+ Wartales.md

 - Gunbald > Ranger *Loc: Drombach Jail *Rec.Cost: 150 Gold (Unique trait: Hates
 Heleth)
 - Heleth > Warrior *Loc: Drombach Jail *Rec.Cost: 150 Gold (Unique trait: Hates
-Gunbald)
+- Both at high level 10 or 12 at starting game Gunbald)
 *** Recruiting both will give you the Hate/Hate Relationship achievement
 ****** Tip: Despite hating each other, it is possible that recruiting one and